koltpython/python-assignments-spr2019/Assignment0/Assignment0.md

 Hi Alex!
 Your number is 5.
 False
 ```

-### Information

-== is an equality operator in programming languages.
+> Hint: == is an equality operator in Python.
 We use it to compare two variables or values and see if they are equal.
-It gives "True" or "False", correspondingly.
+It gives True or False, correspondingly.

+### Question 3: mathematical operations

+Todo

 ## Grading